Molecular Dynamics Simulations on Nuclear Recoils in Silicon Crystals towards Single Electron-Hole Pair Ionization Yields

-Our calculations demonstrate excellent agreement with experimental measurements below 10 keVnr, surpassing the performance of other models, particularly for energies below 4 keVnr.
-The results align well with recent measurements conducted by the SuperCDMS Collaboration ($\chi^2/\mathrm{n.d.f.} = 8.61/6$), which reported a lowest recoil energy of 100 eVnr using a monoenergetic neutron facility~\cite{albakryFirstMeasurementNuclearRecoil2023}.
-Notably, we are the only model that withstands experimental validation in this region.
-This achievement supports the reliability of our MD calculations even to the level of the EHP limitation.
+Our calculations demonstrate excellent agreement with experimental measurements below 10 \keVnr, surpassing the performance of other models, particularly for energies below 4 \keVnr.
+The results align well with recent measurements conducted by the SuperCDMS Collaboration ($\chi^2/\mathrm{n.d.f.} = 8.61/6$), which reported a lowest recoil energy of 100 \eVnr{} using a monochromatic neutron facility~\cite{albakryFirstMeasurementNuclearRecoil2023}.
+Notably, our calculations demonstrate the best agreement with current observations.
+This achievement supports the reliability of our MD calculations even to the level of the single EHP creation.
+While our average QF results match monochromatic recoil data well, meaningful comparison with continuous-spectrum measurements, discrepancies arise when comparing them to continuous-spectrum measurements, particularly with the experimental data from \citet{chavarriaMeasurementIonizationProduced2016}.
+A meaningful comparison necessitates the convolution of the neutron spectrum and the detector response, but that lies beyond the scope of this study.

 Two critical features are obtained in our calculations.
 Firstly, our calculations yield QFs that are lower than the prediction from Lindhard's model.
 This can be attributed to the lattice binding effects, in tune with the discussions of Lindhard-like models~\cite{sorensenAtomicLimitsSearch2015, sarkisStudyIonizationEfficiency2020a}.
-Secondly, as illustrated in Fig.~\ref{fig:qf-exp-model}, a non-trivial transition occurs around 100 eVnr and below.
-The transition is a result of the growing impact of the crystal structure and non-homogeneity of lattice binding, which leads to increased ionization in certain directions and causes non-trivial behavior around 100 eVnr.
+Secondly, as illustrated in Fig.~\ref{fig:qf-exp-model}, a non-trivial transition occurs around 100 \eVnr{} and below.
+The transition is a result of the growing impact of the crystal structure and non-homogeneity of lattice binding, which leads to increased ionization in certain directions and causes non-trivial behavior around 100 \eVnr.